Upper School

 Emphasizing intellectual growth and individual challenge.

-Each year, students in the MYP also engage in at least one collaboratively planned interdisciplinary that involves at least two subject groups.
-Students also complete one long term project, deciding what they want to learn, identifying what they need to know, and planning the process through completion.
+Newman MYP students engage in at least one collaboratively planned interdisciplinary unit that involves at least two subject groups.
+10th graders complete the Personal Project, deciding what they want to learn, identifying what they need to know, and planning the process through completion.

 Areas of Study Overview